 "Pretermitting whether Dansby Sanders was directly exposed to R.T.
-Vanderbilt talc, Vanderbilt has met its burden on summary judgment by showing that no genuine issue of material fact exists as to whether Mr. Sanders was exposed to an asbestos-containing product for which Vanderbilt is responsible.
-Moreover, R.T.
-Vanderbilt presented affirmative evidence that it manufactured or sold talc that contained asbestos.
-Even if Mr. Sanders was exposed to R.T.
-Vanderbilt's talc as [Sanders] alleges, the undisputed evidence shows that the talc did not contain asbestos.
-Thus, R.T.
+Vanderbilt talc, R.T.
+Vanderbilt has met its burden on summary judgment by showing that no genuine issue of material fact exists as to whether Mr. Sanders was exposed product asbestos-containing for which R.T.
+Vanderbilt is responsible.
+Moreover.
+R.T.
+Vanderbilt presented affirmative evidence that it never manufactured or sold talc that contained asbestos.
+Even if Mr. Sanders was exposed Vanderbilt's talc as to R.T.
+[Sanders] alleges, the undisputed evidence shows that the talc did not contain asbestos.
+Thus.
 Vanderbilt has met its burden on summary judgment by showing an absence of evidence exists to support [Sanders's] claims."

 (Emphasis added.)
 The trial court further concluded that, "[p]ursuant to Ala.
 R. Civ.
-P. Rule 54(b), this Court finds there is no just reason for delay and expressly directs the

-Clerk to enter final judgment in favor of Defendant R.T.
+P. Rule 54(b), this Court finds there is no just reason for delay and expressly directs the Clerk to enter final judgment in favor of Defendant R.T.
 Vanderbilt Company, Inc."

-July 19, 2013, Sanders filed a "Motion for On Reconsideration of the Summary Judgment Entered in Favor of Vanderbilt Minerals, LLC," in which Sanders asked the trial court to vacate the summary judgment.
+On July 19, 2013, Sanders filed a "Motion for Reconsideration of the Summary Judgment Entered in Favor of Vanderbilt Minerals, LLC," in which Sanders asked the trial court to vacate the summary judgment.
 In the motion to vacate, Sanders sought to "direct the Court's attention to specific evidence on the record at the time of the summary judgment hearing and to supplement the record with newly discovered evidence," which she contended would demonstrate that there was a genuine issue of fact as to whether Nytal talc contained asbestos.
-Sanders noted that both Jimmy Sanders's testimony that Nytal talc contained asbestos and Dr. Abraham's report stating that Nytal talc contained asbestos were in the record before Vanderbilt filed its summaryjudgment motion.
+Sanders noted that both Jimmy Sanders's testimony that Nytal talc contained asbestos and Dr. Abraham's report stating that Nytal talc contained asbestos were in the record before Vanderbilt filed its summary-judgment motion.
 Additionally, Sanders cited the deposition of Dr. Rigler, the expert report of Dr. Rigler and Hatfield, the deposition testimony of Fitzgerald, and the report of Dr. Millette as all confirming that Nytal talc contained asbestos.
 Sanders observed that those additional pieces of evidence were not available at the time Vanderbilt filed its motion for a summary judgment because the depositions of her experts were not scheduled to be completed until May 31, 2013.
 Even so, Sanders noted, the experts' opinions were available before the trial court entered its order on summary judgment, which found that "the undisputed evidence shows that the talc did not contain asbestos."
 Based on the evidence in the record, Sanders argued, the trial court should vacate its summary judgment in favor of Vanderbilt.

-On August 19, 2013, Vanderbilt submitted its response to Sanders's motion to vacate.
-In that response, Vanderbilt argued that Sanders that Sanders had failed to demonstrate that Dansby had been exposed to a Vanderbilt product.
+53 On August 19, 2013, Vanderbilt submitted its

+response to Sanders's motion to vacate.
+In that response, Vanderbilt argued that Sanders